chinamike65/hugo-tuolesi/content/book6/book6en.md

 59

-Second, the inheritance is complete
+2. the inheritance is complete

 The second characteristic of Tibetan Buddhism is the complete inheritance.
 Tibetan Buddhism has five major inheritances: initiation, guidance, oral transmission, secret formulas, and precepts.

 Buddhism has its inheritance regardless of southern, Tibetan, and Chinese traditions.